 I often cheat on sweet and savory pies with a puff pastry crust, but when it comes to a pie crust I usually make it myself because it's just so easy and takes barely five minutes.
 The results are always wonderful, and it's probably better for you to make it yourself, knowing what the exact ingredients are.
 But if you prefer a storebought crust, go for it.
 It'll make this pie an even easier -- and quicker -- one for you.

-Make this blueberry pie gluten-free
+Make this vegan blueberry pie gluten-free

-If you want your pie to be gluten-free, make a double batch of the crust in my Gluten-Free Vegan Caramelized Onion Galette recipe, and add 2 tbsp of sugar to the flour before mixing it into a dough.
+If you want your pie to be gluten-free, make a double batch of the crust in my Gluten-Free Vegan Caramelized Onion Galette recipe, and add 2 tablespoon of sugar to the flour before mixing it into a dough.
 Gluten-free doughs need more care with handling--roll it out between sheets of parchment paper and make sure you are keeping the dough well-floured as you roll it out.
 The blueberry pie filling is already gluten-free so no need for any adjustments there.

 Helpful tips and tricks